Maple Ridge, British Columbia: Sports

-Maple Ridge is the hometown of several athletes such as baseball players Larry Walker and Tyler O’Neil, deceased race-car driver Greg Moore, professional gamer Isaac Dornbusch, and hockey players Cam Neely, Brendan Morrison, Ryan Butler, Nick McBride, and Andrew Ladd.
+Maple Ridge is the hometown of several well known athletes such as baseball players Larry Walker and an inductee of the Baseball Hall of Fame and Tyler O’Neill, deceased race-car driver Greg Moore, and hockey players Cam Neely, Brendan Morrison, Brad Hunt and Andrew Ladd.

 Government

 Maple Ridge is governed at the municipal level by a seven-member council made up of six councillors and a mayor.
 Five of the seven school trustees elected to the School District 42 Maple Ridge-Pitt Meadows Board of Education are chosen by Maple Ridge voters.
 School trustees, councillors and the mayor are elected on the same ballot for four-year terms.
 In addition, residents of Maple Ridge vote for representatives to the Legislative Assembly of British Columbia and the House of Commons of Canada.

 Dan Ruimy is the current mayor of Maple Ridge.
 He was first elected mayor on October 15, 2022.
-Previous mayors include Gordon Robson, Kathy Morse, Al Hogarth, Bill Hartley, Belle Morse, Carl Durkson, Ernie Daykin, Nicole Read, and Mike Morden.
+Previous mayors include Gordon Robson, Kathy Morse, Al Hogarth, Bill Hartley, Belle Morse, Carl Durksen, Ernie Daykin, Nicole Read, and Mike Morden.
 The next Municipal Election will be held in the fall of 2026.

 Maple Ridge has two constituencies in the Legislative Assembly of British Columbia.
-In the 2017 BC Provincial Election, the British Columbia New Democratic Party won both of Maple Ridge's seats.
-NDP MLA Bob D'Eith holds the Maple Ridge-Mission constituency while MLA Lisa Beare represents the Maple Ridge-Pitt Meadows constituency.
+As of the 2024 provincial election, the city has been represented by Conservative Party MLA Lawrence Mok in Maple Ridge East and BC NDP MLA Lisa Beare in Maple Ridge-Pitt Meadows.

 Maple Ridge has one constituency in the House of Commons of Canada.
 In the 2019 federal election and 2021 federal election, the Conservative Party won the seat.
 The MP is Marc Dalton.